wultra/sike-java/docs/Readme.md

 KeyPair keyPairB = keyGenerator.generateKeyPair(Party.BOB);
 ```

-Bob's public key `keyPairB` is transported to `ALICE` who uses the public key for the encapsulation phase of the KEM:
+Bob's public key `keyPairB` is transported to `ALICE`, who uses the public key for the encapsulation phase of the KEM:

 ```java
 EncapsulationResult encapsulationResult = sike.encapsulate(keyPairB.getPublic());